Categories

 Intro

 I’m not an expert in GenAI.
-I’m a power user, a tech enthusiast, and a realist, with a thirst for knowledge and experience regularly using this stuff since February 2023.
+I’m a power user, a tech enthusiast, and a realist, with experience regularly using this stuff since February 2023.

 I’m also a Security Automation Engineering Lead at a FTSE 100 company, so: